Machinery

 Calculating the Proper Chain Size

-The anchor’s holding energy will depend on how properly its flukes dig into the seabed.
-The chain should be lengthy sufficient to take care of a correct catenary curve however not so lengthy that it limits maneuverability.
+The anchor’s holding energy depends upon how properly its flukes dig into the seabed.
+The chain have to be lengthy sufficient to take care of a correct catenary curve however not so lengthy that it limits maneuverability.

 Climate, currents, and tides should even be thought-about to keep away from unintended vessel motion.